WHO Guidelines Call For More Activity, Less Sedentary Behavior For Children Under 5

 Instilling Healthy Patterns At An Early Age

 Teaching children the value of physical education is best begun at an early age, even in infancy, says the organization.
-Families that reduce screen time, walk with their children instead of fastening them into strollers, and promote exercise instill in their kids healthy lifestyle patterns that they’ll value as they grow older.
+Families that reduce screen time, walk with their children instead of fastening them into strollers, and promote exercise instill in their kids’ healthy lifestyle patterns that they’ll value as they grow older.

-“Early childhood is a period of rapid development and a time when family lifestyle patterns can be adapted to boost health gains.”
+“Early childhood is a period of rapid development and a time when family lifestyle patterns can be adapted to boost health gains,” said Ghebreyesus.

 Specific Recommendations

-For Infants: the organization recommends multiple 30-minute periods of active, floor-based play per day.
+For Infants: The organization recommends multiple 30-minute periods of active, floor-based play per day.
 Infants should spend as much time on their tummies as possible.
-Kids this age should be strapped into a car seat, stroller, or other device for no more than one hour at a time.
-And kids this age should not spend any time staring at screens; rather, sedentary time should be spent with caregivers reading stories to them instead.
+Kids this age should be strapped into a car seat, stroller, or other devices for no more than one hour at a time.
+And kids this age should not spend any time staring at screens — rather, sedentary time should be spent with caregivers reading stories to them instead.

-For Kids Who Are Able To Walk: kids out of infancy, and who are able to walk, should spend at least three hours total per day in moderate-to-strenuous physical activity, spread out over the course of the day.
+For Kids Who Are Able To Walk: Kids out of infancy, and who are able to walk, should spend at least three hours total per day in moderate-to-strenuous physical activity, spread out over the course of the day.
 Similarly, kids this age should spend no more than an hour strapped into a device, and screen time should be limited to no more than one hour per day.

-Please be aware that these guidelines are just that: guidelines.
+Please be aware that these guidelines are just that — guidelines.
 Every child is different, so be sure to check with your pediatrician for his or her own recommendations for your children.